yinflying/vim_scm/readme.md

 wortten by functions to be more clear.

-Anyway, `vim-scm` is simple vim configuration manager, and users could use subsets directly, make vim configuration more simple
+Anyway, `vim-scm` is simple vim configuration manager, and users could use subsets directly, it is both simple to use and share your configuration

-Only linux/vim8.1 are well tested(becase it's my platform), so I can't not provide other configration
+Only linux/vim8.1 are well tested(becase it's my platform, and I use the the configuration daily), if the repo configuration do not meet your requirement (of course, almost not) you may create your personal configuration under scm frame.
+(it is a simple thing), and commit Pull request.

 # install and usage
 `vim-scm` use [vim-plug](https://github.com/junegunn/vim-plug) as vim plugin